General Questions

 Yes, with patient permission.
 Signed consent may be necessary.

-Where can I park when going to health services?
+Where can I park when going to University Health Services?

 We encourage students to walk or bike to University Health Services.
 There are many bicycle racks near our entrances.
 Students can also ride Lane Transit District buses free of charge with their UO ID card.
 We are located one block south of LTD's EmX bus line.
 Get off the EmX at the Agate Street station.